 We shouldn’t support companies that lobby against this right, like Apple,1 even though, more recently they seem to be changing their gears.2 Remember, any seemingly switch in their stance to appeal to consumers is just a PR move.
 3

-The common malpractice is that big companies will try to maintain as much control over their products as possible by:
+Big companies will try to maintain as much control over their products as possible by:

 - closed-source schematics;